tecnico-ami/Project-Overview/README.md

 The presentations will be organized as follows:

-- 8 minutes for presentation of the work done, supported by slides, including a mandatory 2 minute live demo
+- 10 minutes for presentation of the work done, supported by slides, including a mandatory live demo
 (also prepare a video of the demo, as backup, just in case there is a technical problem);
-- 7 minutes for questions and answers.
+- 10 minutes for questions and answers.

 It is highly recommended that each presentation includes: